 - Practice your swimming skills.
 Work on treading water for five minutes and swimming 50 yards taking your face in and out of the water.
 Learn more about the swim check (plus watch a video).

-- Have your child practice Flashlight Time/Rest Period.
-Both are times of the day that campers spend time quietly on their own bed reading, writing letters or listening to music.
+- Go over the Foley Daily Schedule.
+Practice Flashlight Time/Rest Period; parts of the day that campers spend time quietly on their own bed reading, writing letters, or listening to music.

 - Bathrooms and Showers: The “Washos” are central bathroom facilities on the boys’ and girls’ ends.
-Showers are off the main bathroom with individual curtained stalls.
+Showers are off the main bathroom with individual curtained stalls (and hot water).
 Campers wrap in a big towel in their cabin, walk to the nearby washo, shower, wrap back in their towel and return to the cabin to dress.